1860 Costa Rican general election

-The 1860 general election in Costa Rica was held one year after the previous elections in which Juan Rafael Mora Porras was re-elected.
-However, Mora was deposed months after his reelection and one of the coup leaders, José María Montealegre Fernández, assumed power.
+General elections were held in Costa Rica on 8 April 1860.
+They were held one year after the previous elections in which Juan Rafael Mora Porras was re-elected.
+Mora was deposed months after his reelection and one of the coup leaders, José María Montealegre Fernández, assumed power.
 Montealegre immediately called for elections and a Constituent Assembly.
 The Moristas postulated Manuel Mora Fernández, relative of Juan Rafael, without success.